Welcome to Sanctuary Counseling Group

 Sanctuary (n): from the Latin sanctus or holy; 1) a sacred or holy place; 2) a place of refuge or safety, a haven; 3) shelter from danger, hardship, or threat.

 Sanctuary Counseling Group—formerly known as Methodist Counseling and Consultation Services—has provided mental health counseling and pastoral counseling in the greater Charlotte area and in satellite offices in cities and towns around the western piedmont of North Carolina for over 50 years.
-Sanctuary Counseling Group currently has satellite offices in 14 locations in the western piedmont.
+Sanctuary Counseling Group currently has satellite offices in 15 locations in the western and central piedmont.

 To learn more about us and the kinds of services we provide, or to find out how to make an appointment with a therapist in your geographical area, feel free to contact us.
 We would love to hear from you.